Vic Govt PER #: BR102201

 Regardless of breed, I have always believed that dogs need 2 exercise sessions a day.
 Before you go to work, and after you get home from work.
 They do not have to be lengthy.

 You don’t want to over-do the exercise.
 With my dogs I let them determine, to a degree, how much work they do.
 So when I take them down to my dam for a running session, I’ll often have a group of dogs and two tennis balls flying through the air, and the dogs decide how much work to do.
 An exercise session might last 20-25 mins plus walking time to and from the dam.
 Clearly small pups need much less.
+Please note: working on the aerobic system is not just done once, but needs to be a daily activity of your dog (and yours) for life.

 Do not exercise in the heat of the day.
 Ever.